conflucedd/NJUPT_WLAN_autoLogin/README.md

 MAY HAVE OTHER DANGEROUS BUGS.

 # GUIDE
-Install python and add it to path, then run "pip install requests" View the source code for your operating system and made necessary changes.
+Install python and add it to path, then run "pip install requests".
+View the source code for your operating system and made necessary changes.
 The only thing you need to change is the Student ID, your password, and your network provider.
 Run it and see if it works.